"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Method

 \subsection{Procedure and Questionnaire}

 The meeting was joined by the attendees' device of choice -- an HMD (if applicable) or desktop client -- and followed its regular structure.
-During the weekly meetings, the whole group additionally discussed which platform to try next and when to change it.
-After each meeting, the researchers sent an email to all group members and guests linking to a Google Forms questionnaire.
+During the weekly meetings, the group discussed which platform to try next and when to change it.
+After each meeting, the researchers emailed all group members and guests linking to a Google Forms questionnaire.
 Each recipient, including the authors, could individually decide to take part in the survey or not, which resulted in an average response rate of $\unit[83.7]{\%}$ (SD=$\unit[6]{\%}$).
-We made every effort to ensure there was no social pressure in participating and no fear of negative consequences for answering honestly.
-The questionnaire started with a consent form and a unique identifier (ID) chosen by each participant to anonymously identify repeated participation and allow longitudinal analysis.
+We made every effort to ensure there was no social pressure to participate and no fear of negative consequences for answering honestly.
+The questionnaire started with a consent form and a unique identifier (ID) chosen by each participant to identify repeated participation and allow longitudinal analysis anonymously.
 We asked how the meeting was accessed and found that HMDs were used in $92$ out of $114$ VR platform cases ($\unit[80.7]{\%}$).
 For the first session, we also assessed the prior experience with VR and expectations for the VR sessions.
-The questionnaire incorporated questions from the Social Presence Questionnaire by \cite{Nowak2003.SocialPresence} and the User Burden Scale \citep{suh2016.UserBurdenScale} as well as self-designed questions to answer on a 7-point Likert scale.
+The questionnaire incorporated questions from the Social Presence Questionnaire by \cite{Nowak2003.SocialPresence}, the User Burden Scale \citep{suh2016.UserBurdenScale} and self-designed questions to answer on a 7-point Likert scale.
 Additionally, we asked open questions about the meeting experience, e.g., group interactions, comparisons to the other platforms, and memorable experiences.
 The questionnaire after the first and last session had a few additional items.
-After the first meeting, we asked about the participants' usage of VR in general, of multi-user VR applications, whether they worked with VR, and about their expectations and worries for VR meetings.
+After the first meeting, we asked about the participants' general usage of VR, their usage of multi-user VR applications, whether they work with VR, and their expectations and worries for VR meetings.
 Additionally, the final survey after the last session incorporated questions about the preferred meeting platform and the reasons for the preference.
-In the supplemental material, we provide an overview of all questionnaire items and, if applicable, their respective origins from standardized instruments.
+In the supplemental materials, we provide an overview of all questionnaire items and, if applicable, their respective origins from standardized instruments.